 - Drink fewer alcoholic or other high-calorie beverages.

-- Of course, skipping dessert is always an option …
+- Of course, skipping or splitting dessert is always an option …

 It may be tough, but monitoring your diet during the holidays will keep your choices healthy and help you keep that quickly approaching New Year’s resolution.
 We hope that with a continued focus on health, including regular exercise and smart food choices, our neighbors in Portland will minimize their risk of obesity, diabetes or other ailments.